purescript-halogen/purescript-halogen/docs/Halogen/Query/SubscribeF.md

 ```

 A natural transformation for interpreting the subscribe algebra as its
 underlying monad, via a coroutine consumer.
-Used internally by Halogen in
+Used internally by Halogen.
-component installation and `runUI`.